godotengine/godot-docs/getting_started/workflow/export/android_custom_build.rst

 Configuring custom build is a more or less straightforward process, but it may take a while to get used to how the Android SDK works.

-Instructions will try to be provided as detailed as possible to do this process.
+Instructions will be provided as detailed as possible to do this process.

 Set up the Custom Build environment
 ------------------------------------